 So what is in your life that means less right now than the possibility of having a side hustle of your own.
 Most of us won’t be able to leave our job to start a part-time job and that’s not the point anyway.
 So you need to reduce something else to make the time.
 Maybe you like watching Netflix for hours at a time after dinner.
 Maybe you say “yes” to everyone and overcommit.
 Figure out what you want to eliminate to make your side hustle happen or you risk total burnout.

-Is Your Business Idea Exciting to You?
+5. Is My Business Idea Exciting to Me?

 Starting a business is hard work, so you really need the passion behind you to keep moving forward with it.
 There’s a lot of effort you have to put in and if you’re heart isn’t in it, you’ll just feel exhausted and uninspired.
 Do you truly love the business you’re looking to get into or are you just concerned with the money it will bring you?
 There will be challenges and if you don’t love what you’re doing, you’re more likely to drop it.
 Even the process will seem exciting when it’s a concept that speaks to your heart.
 It will feel like a labor of love to do the work which will keep you going even when there are challenges.
 This is an important question to ask yourself,